← Back

 Summary

-Starting March 1, 2026, SharePoint Online will enforce Content Security Policy (CSP), blocking scripts from non-trusted sources in custom SPFx solutions.
-To avoid disruption, ensure all scripts come from trusted sources and move inline scripts to files.
+Starting March 1, 2026, SharePoint Online will enforce Content Security Policy (CSP), blocking scripts from untrusted sources in custom SPFx solutions.
+To avoid disruptions, ensure all scripts come from trusted sources and move inline scripts to files.
 CSP enforcement can be postponed 90 days via PowerShell.

 Platforms